jagenjo/litegl.js/README.md

 litegl.js
 =========

-Litegl.js is a javascript library that wraps WebGL to make it more user-friendly by creating classes for managing different items like Buffer, Mesh, Texture, Shader and other common aspects of any WebGL applications.
+Litegl.js is a library that wraps WebGL to make it more user-friendly by creating classes for managing different items like Buffer, Mesh, Texture, Shader and other common aspects of any WebGL applications.

-It helps simplifying working with WebGL without having to handle all the low-level calls but without losing any freedom.

-Some features are:

-* Easy context creation
-* Classes for:
-	- *Meshes and Buffers*: Fill a buffer easily and upload it to the GPU
-	- *Textures*: load, fill, clone, copy (even blur) for TEXTURE_2D and TEXTURE_CUBE_MAP
-	- *Shaders*: compile from string, from file, insert preprocessor macros, extracts all the uniform locations
-	- *FrameBufferObjects*: to render to a texture, to multiple textures, to depth texture.
-* Some basic primitive shapes (plane, cube, sphere, cylinder, hemisphere).
-* OBJ parser and encoder (easy to add new ones)
-* Loaders for Images and Meshes from URL (uses a placeholder till its loaded)
-* Uses typed-arrays for everything (uses glMatrix for all operations)
-* No garbage generated (reuses containers)
-* Basic Raytracing (for ray-sphere and ray-plane collision)
-* Events system
-* Cross-browser input handling for mouse, keyboard and gamepad
-* Supports multiple WebGL contexts
-* Supports WebGL1 and WebGL2
-* Octree class

 It is a fork from [LightGL.js](https://github.com/evanw/lightgl.js/) by [Evan Wallace](http://madebyevan.com), but some major changes have been made.
 Some of the main differences: